 What can I expect during my child’s first dental visit?

-At Winchester Dental, we do all we can to make your child’s dental visits enjoyable.
+With our special focus on pediatric dentistry, we do all we can to make your child’s dental visits enjoyable!
 We want you and your child to feel at ease as soon as you arrive at our office.
 While children don’t naturally fear dental visits, we recognize that they can frequently fear the unknown.
 We always make a special effort to talk to our young patients cheerfully and kindly during each treatment.

 During the first visit and depending on your child’s willingness and comfort level, we will take x-rays of your child’s gums and teeth, and one of our hygienists will clean and polish the teeth.
 We will also evaluate your child’s craniofacial development and make appropriate recommendations for necessary next steps.
 Most children don’t have their first x-rays with us until they are older, around 4 or 5.
 We treat each young patient as an individual and proceed according to what is most comfortable for your child.

 How old should my child be at his or her first dental visit?